Caesars Entertainment Unveils Reimagined Team Member Wellness Center Operated by Premise Health on the Las Vegas Strip

 Nov 11, 2021, 12:54 ET

 BRENTWOOD, Tenn. and LAS VEGAS, Nov.
-11, 2021 /PRNewswire/ -- Caesars Entertainment, the largest casino-entertainment company in the U.S., and Premise Health, the largest direct health care provider and an OMERS portfolio company, has opened a new wellness center on the Las Vegas Strip, delivering in-person and digital care to all eligible Caesars Team Members.
+11, 2021 /PRNewswire/ -- Caesars Entertainment, the largest casino-entertainment company in the U.S., and Premise Health, the largest direct health care provider and an OMERS portfolio company, have opened a new wellness center on the Las Vegas Strip, delivering in-person and digital care to all eligible Caesars Team Members.
 Located inside The LINQ Hotel + Experience, this wellness center furthers Caesars' mission to support Team Members on their health and fitness journeys.
 With Premise as a partner, Caesars aims to offer high-quality care at an unmatched value while creating exceptional health care and benefits experiences.

 "Through our partnership with Premise Health, we can provide our Team Members with family-style care and service," said Sean McBurney, Caesars Entertainment Regional President.
 "The new wellness center was specifically designed to fit the needs of our dedicated Team Members, starting with moving to a more centralized location on the Strip.
 Additionally, it offers expanded hours and helpful services, including a bright and energizing 24-hour fitness center."